JBJS Clinical Classroom offers:

 - AMA PRA Category 1 CreditsTM with the ability to track and print your CME transcript at any time.

 - Self-assessment examination (SAE) credits approved for Maintenance of Certification by the American Board of Orthopaedic Surgery.

 - Access to relevant articles from The Journal of Bone and Joint Surgery as well as links to citations from other peer-reviewed references.

 - Ten subspecialty modules with the ability to purchase the entire product, just one, or any combination of the 10 modules.

 When preparing for an exam, a learner’s time is limited.
 Because users of Clinical Classroom avoid spending time on content that they have mastered and can focus on areas where they need reinforcement, they may spend up to 50% less time than users of traditional e-learning methods to learn the same material1.

-Clinical Classroom uses the same learning technology as NEJM Knowledge+, which prepares learners for the internal medicine and family practice board exams.
-Healy et al. reported on a small group of learners who used Knowledge+ to prepare for the American Board of Internal Medicine Certifying Examination (ABIM-CE) and found that, between 2014 and 2016, a significantly higher proportion passed on their first attempt compared with the national average (95% vs. 89%, z = 2.6397, p = 0.0083)2.
+Clinical Classroom uses learning technology that prepares learners for the internal medicine and family practice board exams.
+Healy et al. reported on a small group of learners who used the platform to prepare for the American Board of Internal Medicine Certifying Examination (ABIM-CE) and found that, between 2014 and 2016, a significantly higher proportion passed on their first attempt compared with the national average (95% vs. 89%, z = 2.6397, p = 0.0083)2.

 Another study, by Wagner et al., showed that performance on weekly quizzes may be strongly predictive of performance on resident in-service examinations and tracking data from periodic quizzes may help direct educational interventions3.
 With Clinical Classroom, learners can develop their own quizzes and the system will soon allow residency faculty to develop and assign quizzes to their residents.